-Use the calculator tool (XLXS, 55KB) to cost out different scenarios of benefits coverage.
+Use the flexible benefits calculator tool (see the forms and tools sidebar) to cost out different scenarios of benefits coverage.
 You may see a security warning telling you that the macros have been disabled.
 To enable the macros, click Options, then select Enable this Content and click OK.
 The security warning will disappear and the worksheet will populate and be ready for you to use.
 To explore your options, insert various scenarios into the worksheet.

 Your final balance can be determined by summing up all of the net prices.
 Any leftover flex credits will be paid out monthly as taxable cash.
 Should you have a balance owing; monthly deductions will be taken from your paycheque.

 During Open Enrolment, both the current Flexible Benefits Guide and the current calculator are provided so you can accurately compare your coverage.
 The following year’s Flexible Benefits Guide and calculator have been updated with the rates that take effect the following year.

 Send your Flexible Benefits Enrolment/Change Form (DOCX, 67KB) and any other applicable forms to the Benefits Service Centre no later than 30 calendar days from your date of hire or eligibility.
 If you miss the deadline, you will receive the default benefits package and will have to wait until the next open enrolment or an eligible life event to make your choices.

 |General flex credits||You will receive the $200 in general flex credits|

 |Employee basic life insurance||Option 3 (3x annual salary, $80,000 minimum)|

 Costs and flex credits listed are based on a plan year starting on January 1.
 If your benefits start after January 1, costs and flex credits will be prorated.